Nikhil-KO/PexipHomework/README.md

 The only 'high level' level libraries used was Flask and requests and the libraries that come with them.
 They are given in the requirements.txt file.

-Much of Flasks functionality was not used, but because I was comfortable using it allowed to quicker prototyping than using the built in http module.
+Much of Flasks functionality was not used, but because I was comfortable with it, it allowed for quicker prototyping than using the built in http module.

 All the required base functionality (1.1 and 1.2) has been implement and partially unit tested.
 The Observer for client and dropboxService for server was unit tested, the other features were deemed simple enough to manually review.